 Also, keep your headings on the shorter side.

-A header tag is not the place to emphasize a block of keyword-rich text for Google.
+A header tag is not the place to write a paragraph of keyword-rich text for Google.

-For a good rule of thumb, keep headers about the same length as your title tags (70 characters or less).
+A good rule of thumb is to keep your headers about the same length as your title tags (70 characters or less).

-The more you can set up expectations for your site visitors, and then consistently meet them, the happier (and more engaged) they’ll be with your site.
+The more you can set expectations for your site visitors and consistently meet them, the happier (and more engaged) they’ll be.

 This rule applies to all your copywriting, not just the headers.

-Your initial draft may have bland headers that you use to create your outline, but you should always review and revise them before publishing to make them compelling for visitors.
+Your initial draft may have bland headers that you use to create your outline.

 Yes, your header tags make an article scannable.
 But ideally, they don’t scan the whole way through.